openmrs/openmrs-module-mamba-etl/README.md

    In MySQL 8, when binary logging is enabled, the ability to create and drop stored procedures and functions requires the CREATE ROUTINE and ALTER ROUTINE privileges, respectively.
 However, these privileges are not sufficient for non-SUPER users to drop stored procedures and functions due to security concerns related to binary logging.

-   Meaning you will run into this Error when the liquibase changeset tries to execute:
+   Meaning you will run into this Error when the ETL module tries to execute:

-   `... liquibase.exception.DatabaseException: You do not have the SUPER privilege and binary logging is enabled (you *might* want to use the less safe log_bin_trust_function_creators variable) [Failed SQL: (1419) CREATE FUNCTION..`
+   `... exception.DatabaseException: You do not have the SUPER privilege and binary logging is enabled (you *might* want to use the less safe log_bin_trust_function_creators variable) [Failed SQL: (1419) CREATE FUNCTION..`

    If you want to allow non-SUPER users to drop stored procedures and functions while binary logging is enabled, you have a couple of options: